 Garlic is a nutrient-dense member of the onion family shown to reduce blood pressure, prevent the hardening of plaque on arteries, and promote longevity and health thanks to its ample antioxidants.

-Unpasteurized and raw apple cider vinegar with the mother is our go-to pantry staple.
+Because of the myriad of health benefits of apple cider vinegar it's a wellness, go-to pantry staple.
 Not only does this fermented liquid contain beneficial probiotics, it also contains trace vitamins, minerals, and enzymes correlated with digestive health.

 “We like to drink half to one tablespoon straight up every day to keep us hale, hearty, and energized,” Shire City Herbals notes.